Guide to the French Tax Foncieres and Taxe d'Habitation

 How Much Residence Tax Will I Pay?

 The tax base is the same as for property tax, although the 50% reduction of the tax base does not apply.
-The tax rate varies according to each municipality and also depends on the characteristics of the property.
+The tax rate varies according to each municipality and also depends on the property’s characteristics.
 It applies to furnished premises and outbuildings, including garages.

 Depending on the location of their property, owners of second homes may also experience higher costs due to new surcharges on their taxe d’habitation bill.
 Indeed, recent changes have expanded the number of communes that can apply an additional surcharge if they are located in areas with a housing shortage.

-Even though the taxe d’habitation on the main residence was abolished on January 1st, 2023, it is maintained on second and holiday homes.
+Even though the taxe d’habitation on the main residence was abolished as of January 1st, 2023, it remains in effect for second and holiday homes.
 Thousands of communes are eligible to impose the surcharge, which can reach up to 60% of the main tax bill.

 When is the Tax Payment Deadline?